Hotunui: Marriage to Mihi-rāwhiti

 When Hotonui grew up, he married a lady from Kāwhia, Mihi-rāwhiti (perhaps originally named Whaea-tapoko) daughter of Māhanga (son of Tūheita, rival of Kōkako and a descendant of Hoturoa), and they split their time between Taranaki and Kāwhia.
 Their first two sons, Manu-kōpiri and Maru-wharanui, were born in south Taranaki.
-During a stay in Kāwhia, some of Māhanga's kumara were stolen and Hotonui's footprints were found outside, so he was accused of the theft.
+During a stay in Kāwhia, some of Māhanga's kūmara were stolen and Hotonui's footprints were found outside, so he was accused of the theft.
 In his fury, Māhanga went out, uprooted all of Hotunui's kumara plants and crushed their mounds.
 Hotunui was so angry and ashamed at this that he left, an event known to Tainui as 'Te Mara-tuahu-kau' (the cultivation mounded without result).
 Mihi-rāwhiti was pregnant at the time and Hotonui instructed her to name the child in memory of his expulsion: Maru-tūahu ('crushed mound') if it was a boy and Pare-tūahu if it was a girl.
 In the end she had a boy.

 Hotunui settled among the Uri o Pou / Ngāti Pou at Whakatīwai on the Hauraki Gulf, where he married a local woman.
 According to Pei Te Hurinui Jones, she was a sister of the local chief Te Whata (or Te Whatu).
 According to a Hauraki Ngāti Maru account reported by John White, she was Waitapu, daughter of Rua-hiore.